* IRA OWNERS BEWARE *

 What’s Your Next Step?

 There is no urgency to do anything immediately, unless (Lord forbid) your demise is imminent.
 The new law only affects your beneficiaries after you’re gone.
 So we have time to fully evaluate the law and determine the appropriate estate plan changes necessary (there are currently a number of items in the law which will require further examination).
 We are consulting with some of the nation’s leading IRA experts and intend to be ready to revise your estate planning, as necessary, by early March.
 Around that time, we will contact clients with larger IRAs to come in for a free attorney meeting to discuss your options.

 In the interim, if you would like more information on this SECURE Act and the planning options available to minimize taxes on inherited IRAs, please attend one of our upcoming seminars.

-Also, kindly forward this article to any of your relatives, friends, neighbors or co-workers who may have sizeable IRAs and may also benefit from attending.
+Also, kindly forward this article to any of your relatives, friends, neighbors or co-workers who may also benefit from attending.

 We look forward to assisting you with your important estate planning matters.